kelmcm/portfolio/project.md

 - It's not just the cod fishery, this has happened in other industries and places like...

 ### Resolution
-_Buying from local companies and voting for politicians who support local industry will help solve this problem._
+_Takeaway: Buying from local companies and voting for politicians who support local industry will help solve this problem._

 - Similar stories have occurred:
   - Climate change and the irreversible damage done to the planet by human pollution